 Lens Pro subscription feature

-To see the scanning results or scan an image click Images in the Cluster navigation panel.
-The view contains graphs that show a summary of vulnerabilities and the scanning status of container images running in the cluster.
+The Images tab contains charts that show a summary of vulnerabilities and the scanning status of container images running in the cluster.
 You can also find the list of container images that currently run in a cluster.
 The table with images displays the following essentials:

 - Platform that an image is running on